learnapollo/learnapollo/content/tutorial-react/react-01.md

 # Tutorial 01 - Getting Started

 Welcome to the first exercise in the **React Track** of this Apollo Client Tutorial!
-If you prefer React Native Vanilla or React Native Exponent over React, head over to the respective tutorial track.
+If you prefer React Native, Angular 2 or Vue.js over React, head over to the respective tutorial track.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TiqPHEzSOg0" frameborder="0" allowfullscreen></iframe>

 ## Goal

 The **goal** of this first exercise is to install a React App and run it afterwards.
-You will get familiar with the infrastructure surrounding Apollo Client for React and with the App structure of the Pokedex.
+You will get familiar with the infrastructure surrounding Apollo Client for React and with the app structure of the Pokedex.

 We will see a generic greeting in our pokedex at the end of this exercise:
 ![](../images/react-exercise-01-pokedex.png)